jakemanger/dhr/README.md

 you are looking to detect as the images used for training.
 If you ran step 3, these will have already been generated for you in a folder called something like: `data/fiddler/whole/test_images/`

-Then run the following command, specifying the path to this volume and the path to your trained model
+Then run the following command, specifying the paths to your config file, the volume you want to run inference on and your trained model.

 ```
-python main.py inference ./dataset/fiddler/whole/test_images/dampieri_male_16-image.nii.gz ./zoo/fiddler_crab_corneas/version_4/
+python main.py inference configs/fiddlercrab_corneas.yaml -v ./dataset/fiddler/whole/test_images/dampieri_male_16-image.nii.gz -m ./zoo/fiddlercrab_corneas/version_4/
 ```